-Tulip Indicators (TI) is a library of functions for technical analysis of financial data.
+Tulip Indicators (TI) is a library of functions for technical analysis of financial time series data.
 It is written in ANSI C for speed and portability.
-Bindings are available for other programming languages too.
+Bindings are available for many other programming languages too.

 Tulip Indicators is intended for programmers.
 If you're not a programmer, you may be more interested in Tulip Cell, the Excel add-in, or Tulip Charts, the full featured stock charting program.
 Both rely on Tulip Indicators for their indicator math.